-In general, the 2017/18 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.
+In general, the 2019/20 year proved to be another particularly challenging one but the financial results presented in this report, given the circumstances, reflect an overall satisfactory position for the Joint Committee.

-Once again the management of cashflow remained strong, a surplus on the operations of the Joint Committee enabled the General Reserves to be increased placing the Joint Committee in a much stronger position to meet the challenges ahead, particularly in the 2018/19 year.
+Once again the management of cashflow remained strong, a surplus on the operations of the Joint Committee enabled the General Reserves to be increased which continues to place the Joint Committee in a much stronger position to meet the challenges ahead, particularly in the 2020/21 year.

-Finally, arc21 would like to take the opportunity to formally acknowledge the ongoing support and commitment from the elected Members of the Joint Committee and the Officers of Participant Councils.
+Finally, arc21 would like to take the opportunity to formally acknowledge the ongoing support and commitment from the elected Members of the Joint Committee and the Officers of our Partner Councils.
 Their support is one of the critical success factors behind arc21.